Home ยป Recipes ยป side dishes

 • Start by quickly washing off your bagged butternut squash.
 An easy way to do this is to place the cubes in a colander, wash them off with water, and allow the water to drain.

-• Grab a knife and cutting board and cut the chubes into smaller chunks.
+• Grab a knife and cutting board and cut the cubes into smaller chunks.
 This will not only help them cook faster but you won't have to cut them after cooking so they will be ready to eat.

-• Place the squash into the oven for 30-35 minutes or until the edges are slightly caramelized and brown.
+• Place the squash into the preheated oven for 30-35 minutes or until the edges are slightly caramelized and brown.
 At the halfway mark, flip the squash and then place it back into the oven.

 • Allow the squash to cool for a few minutes and serve immediately.
 Alternatively, allow the cubes to cool down to room temperature and then transfer them to an air-tight container.